Engineering symmetry-protected topological states in waveguide arrays: Engineering symmetries in photonic waveguide arrays

 \subsection{Particle Hole Symmetry}

 In photonic systems with real coupling coefficients, PHS is equivalent to a BpS, with the sublattice operator $\Sigma_z$ acting as the PHS operator [cf.\ Eq.~\eqref{eq:phs_photonic}].
-Although the two-waveguide network in Fig.~\ref{fig:1dcs}\subref{fig:2wg_chiral_symmetry} already satisfies this symmetry, qualitatively new features arise in systems with an odd number of bands.
-We therefore consider a three-waveguide (3WG) array with BpS, as shown in Fig.~\ref{fig:1dphsfin}\subref{fig:3wgphs}.
+Although the two-waveguide network in Fig.~\ref{fig:1dcs}(a) already satisfies this symmetry, qualitatively new features arise in systems with an odd number of bands.
+We therefore consider a three-waveguide (3WG) array with BpS, as shown in Fig.~\ref{fig:1dphsfin}(a).

 The 3WG array is driven using a three-step protocol along the propagation direction $z$, in real space,